GaganBehrh/p5frontendpart/README.md

 - React app can include third party component for specific purpose such as routing, animation, state management, etc.

 This App uses several UI componetnst such as Buttons,Row, Columns,Container etc in different files

+React allows us to split a large bundle file into multiple chunks using import() using React.
+With the use of components, we dont have to write a lot of very tricky JavaScript code again and again.This saves a lot of time, effort and also promotes the concept of code reusability in the app.With the use of React-Bootstrap  saves you time because the JavaScript elements are already there, wrapped in neat little React-shaped bows and you just have to take these elements and put it in your code.
+The other advantages are
+- Speed.
+- Flexibility.
+- Performance.
+- Usability.

 ## React Bootstrap
 React Bootstap was used for this project.React Bootstrap is the rebuilt version of the popular frontend CSS framework for React.
 Each component of the React Bootstrap is built from scratch with no unneeded dependencies and is accessible by default.